rmgoktas/SpamSafe/README.md

 # Spam Detection AI Model
-AI Model that detects spam SMS or E-Mail's.
+AI Model that detects spam SMS or E-Mail's via NLP.
 ## How to test on my machine locally ?

 - Clone the repository.
 Also you can download by ZIP.